nfqsolutions/pylm/docs/source/parts.rst

 * A *Pull* part that gets the result from the workers

-* A *Push* part that sends the results down the message pipeline or back to the client.
+* A *Pub* part that sends the results down the message pipeline or back to the client.

 All parts are non-blocking, and the message stream is never interrupted.
 All the parts are *services*, meaning that the workers